phil-barrett/grblHAL-teensy-4.x/README.md

 # grbl-teensy-4
-GRBL Breakout Board for Teensy 4.x Uses the [grblHAL Teensy 4 version](https://github.com/terjeio/grblHAL).
+GRBL Breakout Boards for Teensy 4.x Uses the [grblHAL Teensy 4 version](https://github.com/terjeio/grblHAL).

 ## June 28, 2020.
 New Versions!

 I am putting the finishing touches on 2 new 5 axis versions based on the Teensy 4.1.
 One supports an Ethernet interface and the other supports a USB interface.
-I will be making a few boards avalable with all the surface mount components installed.
+I will be making a few "Unkit" boards avalable.
+These have all the surface mount components installed (with the execption of the EEPROM IC).
 I haven't finalized pricing but probably in the mid-$20 range.
 Check back here for more details.

 T41U5XBB - USB based version.
 ![T4.1 BreakoutBoard](https://github.com/phil-barrett/grbl-teensy-4/blob/master/R6278732_DxO.jpg?raw=true "T4.1 USB Breakout Board - T41U5XBB")